ibm-cloud-docs/schematics/action-update.md

       You cannot delete or stop a running job of your {{site.data.keyword.bpshort}} action.
 To change your action, wait for the job to complete, then change your settings, and click **Check action** or **Run action** again.
       {: note}

-8. Finally, click **Run action** to run the action.
+8. Click **Run action** to run the action.
 You can monitor the progress of an action by reviewing the logs on the **Jobs** page.
 Every `30 seconds` the job logs are automatically refreshed.

     In the console, there is no limit to the number of job logs displayed.
 The logs are automatically refreshed every `30 seconds`.
 For a complete view of your action's job logs, use the [`ibmcloud schematics job list`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-list-job) command.
     {: note}